 When you’re out drinking with your mates, you can always be guaranteed a good night of bonding and larks.
 Then someone inevitably asks if anyone knows of any games they can play.
-Preferably drinking games with nothing needed like props in order to play them.
+What they’re really hoping for are drinking games with nothing needed like props in order to play them.

 And it’s true you do need props with some drinking games.
 Beer Pong springs to mind, as well as Drinking Jenga.
-You might also be drinking in a bar or at a restaurant where it’s not possible to play games with any equipment.
+Games that need props can also be a hindrance, especially when you’re drinking in a bar or at a restaurant where it’s not possible to play any games with equipment.

 When all you’ve got to hand are your drinks and your friends, what more do you want?
 Here’s our list of drinking games with nothing needed to play any of them.